Benjamin Wedro, MD, FACEP, FAAEM

 - Approximately 25% of shoulder dislocations have associated fractures.

 - Closed reduction, without the need for surgery, is the most common initial treatment.
-Medications may be required for sedation to help facilitate the reduction.
+Medications may be required for sedation to help relax the muscles surrounding the shoulder and facilitate the reduction.

 - Immobilization with a sling is important to decrease the risk of a repeat dislocation.
 First dislocations are immobilized in an external rotation position.
 Recurrent dislocations may be immobilized in a regular sling.